 Located in the heart of the Mediterranean Sea, the island of Mallorca, Spain, is the kind of place that makes you feel as though you’ve entered a dream world and also right at home.
 The clear, aquamarine blue waters, sparkling sandy beaches, and gentle breezes offer a warm welcome, and Mallorcan hospitality will invite you to stay a while!

-The largest of Spain's Balearic Islands, its rich history, gorgeous beaches, and delicious food are just the beginning of this incredible adventure.
-One could say that Mallorca has two faces.
+The largest of Spain's Balearic Islands, one could say that Mallorca has two faces.
 The first: an island whose 340 miles of coastline and sun-baked beaches beckon those who want to relax (or party!) seaside.
 The second: a Mediterranean haven of idiosyncratic culture and variegated landscapes that attracts discerning travelers to stay in its aristocratic mansions, stone-built farmhouses, and contemporary beachside villas.
 These facets offer something for everyone, and on this tour, we'll definitely experience it all!